PhysFlow: Unleashing the Potential of Multi-modal Foundation Models and Video Diffusion for 4D Dynamic Physical Scene Simulation: Implementation Details

 \textbf{PAC-NeRF/GIC:} PAC-NeRF and GIC estimate material parameters from multi-view images with deforming objects, while our approach relies solely on the 3D Gaussian splats captured at the initial frame.
 To ensure fair comparisons, we align the simulation timestep with those methods and use the deformed Gaussian splats at each timestep as additional supervision, employing Chamfer distance~\cite{fan2017chamfer} as the geometry loss.

 \textbf{PhysGaussian/PhysDreamer/Physics3D:} PhysGaussian utilizes a fixed set of manually defined material properties, including material type, density, and associated parameters, without further optimization.
 This setup is comparable to the conditions outlined in Sec.~\ref{sec:abla} (1).
-Changes to the material type or density, or further parameter optimization, can produce different simulation outcomes.
+Changes in material type, density, or further parameter optimization can lead to different simulation outcomes.
 To highlight the benefits of incorporating a large pre-trained visual foundation model for physics reasoning and parameter refinement, we apply the same input force to each scene and compare our results with PhysGaussian.
 While PhysDreamer and Physics3D include methods for parameter optimization, they are limited to the \textit{elastic} material type.
-For consistency and fair comparison, we assign \textit{elastic} as the material type in these methods while using the same parameters as PhysGaussian for other aspects.
+For consistency and fair comparison, we assign \textit{elastic} as the material type for PhysDreamer and \textit{elastic with viscoelasticity} for Physics3D.
+Besides, in our experiments, we apply larger forces (refer to Tab.~\ref{tab:realworld_force}) than previous baselines on the real-world dataset.
+The weaker performance of baselines under these conditions highlights our approach's advantage in leveraging GPT initialization and optical flow guidance.

 \textbf{PhysGen~\cite{liu2025physgen}:} Compared to other baselines, PhysGen utilizes foundation model-based physics reasoning, which removes the need for manual parameter initialization.
 However, its dependence on single-image input and lack of 4D reconstruction capability limit its applicability for comprehensive simulations.
 Additionally, PhysGen simulates objects at a fixed depth, which restricts its ability to handle complex scenarios.
 These limitations prevent direct comparisons with other baselines on both the synthetic and real-world datasets.
 Therefore, we conduct a separate evaluation of our method on the dataset proposed by PhysGen to assess our simulation performance in Sec.~\ref{sec:supp_exp_single}.